silversub/terraform/provider/container-resources.md

 #### Creating Kubernetes cluster

-Create the Kubernetes cluster with a default worker pool with 2 workers and one standalone worker as mentioned by worker number.
+Create the Kubernetes cluster with a default worker pool with 2 workers and one stand-alone worker as mentioned by worker number.
 {: shortdesc}

 ```